nllz/IRTF-HRPC/draft-research.md

 - Right to security

 ##### Acceptability
+Question(s):
-Do your protocols adhere to the principle of non-discrimination?
-Do your protocols adhere to the principle of content agnosticism?
+Do your protocols follow the principle of non-discrimination?
+Do your protocols follow the principle of content agnosticism?
+Does your protocol take into account the needs of special needs (Internet) groups, like the audio-visually impaired?
+Also see availability.

-Impacts:
+Explanation:
+The Internet is a global medium.
+Yet, there continue to be issues surrounding acceptability – the extent to which standards are non-discriminatory and relevant to the widest range of end-users – that need to be resolved.
+Many standards are not suitable for end-users who are not-ablebodied, or otherwise restricted in their ability to access the Internet in its current form (text, data and English heavy).
+Development of new standards should consider the ways in which they exclude or include non-traditional user communities.

+Example: Designing a feature that could make access to websites for non-able bodied people more difficult.

 - Right to education
+- Right to freedom of expression
+- Right to freedom of assembly and association

 ##### Availability
+Question(s):
-Do your protocols use or depend on proprietary code?
+Does your standard favor proprietary specifications over technically equivalent and competing specification(s) by making any incorporated vendor specification "required" or "recommended" {{RFC2026}}?
+Does your protocols use proprietary code?
+Does your protocol depend on proprietary code?
 Also see 'Open Standards' above.
 Also see 'Connectivity' above.

+Explanation:
+An open, balanced and cooperative approach to developing technological standards is vital to maintaining the Internet open, accessible and secure.
+This will ensure the standards are open and not subject to restrictive contract terms from the copyright owners.
+Availability of standards is a prerequisite to the continued growth of the Internet, and crucial to continued technological innovation across the globe.

+Example:
+See Open Standards

 Impacts:

 - Right to education

 ##### Adaptability
+Question(s):
-Could your protocol stifle or hinder permissionless innovation in any way?
-See 'Connectivity' above
+Does your protocol impact permissionless innovation?
+See 'Connectivity' above.

+Explanation:
+Adaptability is closely interrelated permissionless innovation, both maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
+It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the impact of protocols on maintaining or reducing permissionless innovation to ensure the Internet can continue to develop.

+Example:
+WebRTC generates audio and/or video data.
+In order to ensure that WebRTC can be used in different locations by different parties it is important that standard Javascript APIs are developed to support applications from different voice service providers.
+Multiple parties will have similar capabilities, in order to ensure that all parties can build upon existing standards these need to be adaptable, and allow for permissionless innovation.

 Impacts:

 - Right to education
+- Freedom of expression
+- Freedom of assembly and association

 Acknowledgements
 ================